Okipa/laravel-table/README.md

                 (new Destroy())
                     // Destroy action will not be available for authenticated user ->when(!
 Auth::user()->is($user))
-                    // Define specific confirmation message
-                    ->confirmationMessage('Are you sure you want to delete user ' . $user->name . '?')
+                    // Override the action default confirmation question ->confirmationQuestion('Are you sure you want to delete user ' . $user->name . '?')
-                    // Define specific executed message
-                    ->executedMessage('User ' . $user->name . ' has been deleted.'),
+                    // Override the action default feedback message ->feedbackMessage('User ' . $user->name . ' has been deleted.'),
             ]).
     }
 }